AiDAPT-A/VisArchPy/docs/quick-start.rst

 Quick Start
 =============

 Start here if you are new to VisArchPy.
 This guide will help you get started with VisArchPy.
 VisArchPy provides a set of pipelines and tools for extracting, transforming, and visualizing images from PDF files.
-It was developed to support the development of a visual archive of architectural visuals (photographs, drawings, floorplans, 3D renders, etc), however it can be used on any PDF file and image data set.
+It was developed to support the development of a visual archive of architectural visuals (photographs, drawings, floorplans, 3D renders, etc.); it can be used on any PDF file and image data set.

 The main features of VisArchPy are: